archiverjs/node-archiver/README.md

 You can register additional formats with `registerFormat`.

-_Formats will be changing in the next few releases to implement a middleware approach._
+_Formats will be changing in the future to implement a middleware approach._